nielsfaber/zoned-heating/readme.md

 When any zone requests heat, the override continues as before.

 When the controller entity is turned off while override is active, the override mode is stopped and all zones which were requesting heat are  turned off as well.

+## Limitations
+The following limitations are known and possibly addressed in future updates:
+* The integration is only tested for `climate` modes `heat` and `off`.
+Modes `cool` and `heat_cool` might result in unwanted behaviour.
+* The overide logic assumes that your zones are able to heat up quicker than the controller.
+If this is not the case, the zones may never reach the desired temperature.
+* This integration does not handle presets for `climate` devices.